yuanruiliu/CS2102/readme.txt

-This is the project assignment of cs2012 in School of Computing, NUS.
+This is a restaurant recommendation website.